Overall view from the south

 Mariana Starke - Travels in Europe for the Use of Travellers on the Continent and likewise in the Island of Sicily - 1838 Edition - based on a travel to Sicily made in 1834.

 The worship of St. Rosalia is rather recent.
 She was a young lady at the Norman court when she chose to leave her house and live as a hermit.
 She spent her last years in a cave on Mount Pellegrino where she passed away in 1170.
-She was regarded as a holy woman only at Palermo and there are no records of churches dedicated to her in the next centuries.
-In 1625 her intact body was found in the very moment that a major pestilence was coming to an end and the fact was seen as evidence of a miracle by her.
+She was regarded as a holy woman only in Palermo and there are no records of churches dedicated to her in the next centuries.
+In 1625 her intact body was found in the very moment that a major pestilence was coming to an end and the fact was seen as evidence of a miracle by her (a similar event occurred in 1600 in Rome with the body of St. Cecilia).
 In 1630 Pope Urban VIII included St. Rosalia in the official list of saints and she became the patron saint of Palermo.
 A second dedication to her was added to the Cathedral.
 The Feast of St. Rosalia is celebrated in July.

 Chapel of the Holy Relics (this chapel was redesigned in the XXth century)